dronekit/dronekit-la/README.md

  - work out what we use RATE for

+ - detect GPS resets by position fix going low for some period of time

 ## FIXMEs
  - the attitude control tests should ignore periods where the craft is not armed
  - the brownout report should give relative, not absolute, height at end of flight